huaweicloud/terraform-provider-huaweicloud/docs/resources/sfs_turbo.md

 * `crypt_key_id` - (Optional, String, ForceNew) Specifies the ID of a KMS key to encrypt the file system.
 Changing this will create a new resource.

+* `dedicated_flavor` - (Optional, String, ForceNew) Specifies the VM flavor used for creating a dedicated file system.

+* `dedicated_storage_id` - (Optional, String, ForceNew) Specifies the ID of the dedicated distributed storage used when creating a dedicated file system.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the file system.
 Changing this will create a new resource.